Keerthy Suresh: Child actress (2000–2005)

+Lead roles and career expansion (2013–2017)

-11 years after Kuberan, she made her debut as a lead actress in Priyadarshan's horror film Geethaanjali, in which she had a dual role.
+Eleven years after Kuberan, she made her debut as a lead actress in Priyadarshan's horror film Geethaanjali, in which she had a dual role.
 She was still studying during that time and shot for Geethanjali during her semester break.
 Reviews on the film and her performance were mixed, with Sify writing that she "does put in some effort but makes only a limited impression in a double role", while Rediff wrote that she "has got a plum role but whether she impresses with her acting prowess is another matter".
 In 2014, Keerthy had her next release Ring Master, directed by Rafi of Rafi Mecartin duo, in which she shared screen space with Dileep.
 She played a blind girl, which she said was much more challenging than her double role in Geethanjali.
 The film was a commercial success, being termed a "super hit" by Sify.

 In 2015, Keerthy accepted her first projects outside of Malayalam and signed on to appear in several Tamil film projects simultaneously.
 Her first film release was A. L. Vijay's romantic comedy Idhu Enna Maayam (2015), opposite Vikram Prabhu, though the film did not perform well at the box office.
 Her busy schedule throughout 2015 meant that she had to opt out of films which she had already started working on, including Krishna's Maane Thaene Paeye and Deekay's Kavalai Vendam, in order to accommodate bigger projects.
 She consequently worked on two films with Sivakarthikeyan in quick succession, Rajinimurugan and Remo, while also playing the lead role in Prabhu Solomon's Thodari, alongside Dhanush.

 Her Telugu debut was planned to be Ainaa Ishtam Nuvvu.
 However, the film is delayed since 2015, with reports of release after September 2020 under a new title Janakitho Nenu.
 Subsequently, the debut was the 2016 film Nenu Sailaja with actor Ram Pothineni.
 In January 2017, Keerthy appeared in Bairavaa, opposite actor Vijay and directed by Bharathan.
 She also appeared in Tamil film Paambhu Sattai and Telugu film Nenu Local in 2017.